SAP-samples/teched2024-AD181/exercises/ex4.2/README.md

 <img src="images/image3.jpg" />

-## Acccess Work Zone from the SAP Build Lobby
+## Access Work Zone from the SAP Build Lobby

 1. Return to the SAP Build Lobby.
 If you don't already have this open in another browser tab, you may refer to these steps: [Accessing your BTP trial account, subaccount, and the SAP Build Lobby](../lobbyaccess/)